MethodAtlas

 What OLS Estimates

-The OLS coefficient β^1\hat{\beta}_1 estimates the — specifically, the linear projection of YY onto XX.
+The OLS coefficient β^1\hat{\beta}_1 estimates the best linear predictor (linear projection) of YY onto XX, which coincides with the (CEF) when the CEF is linear.
 This coefficient tells you: "On average, how does YY differ between observations that differ by one unit of X1X_1, holding the other regressors constant?"

 When to Use OLS